Thimphu Drupchen or festival

 Tashi Chhodzong in Thimphu

-Tashichho Dzong (Dzongkha: བཀྲ་ཤིས་ཆོས་རྫོང) is a Buddhist monastery and fortress on the northern edge of the city of Thimphu in Bhutan, on the western bank of the Wang Chu.
-It has traditionally been the seat of the Druk Desi (or “Deb Raja”), the head of Bhutan’s civil government, an office that has been combined with the kingship since the creation of the monarchy in 1907, and the summer capital of the country.
+Tashichho Dzong in Thimphu (Dzongkha: བཀྲ་ཤིས་ཆོས་རྫོང) is a Buddhist monastery and fortress on the northern edge of the city of Thimphu.
+It is located on the western bank of the Wang Chu.
+Traditionally, the Druk Desi (or ‘Deb Raja’), the head of Bhutan’s civil government, has used it as his seat.
+Since 1907, they have combined this office with the kingship since the creation of the monarchy.
+It has served as the summer capital of the country.
 In old British documents, it is known as Tassisudon.

-It was built by the first Dharma Raja, who also founded the Lho-Drukpa sect of Buddhism, which has remained the distinctive sect of Bhutan.
-The correct transliteration of the vernacular name—Bkrashis-chhos-rdzong, meaning “the fortress of auspicious doctrine”—is, according to Graham Sandberg, Tashichhoidzong.
+The first Dharma Raja built it.
+Founded the Lho-Drukpa sect of Buddhism, which has remained the distinctive sect of Bhutan.
+The correct transliteration of the vernacular name—Bkrashis-chaos-dzong, meaning “the fortress of auspicious doctrine”—is, according to Graham Sandberg, Tashichhoidzong.
+The most popular Thimphu Festival is held here every year.

-The main structure of the whitewashed building is two-storied with three-storied towers at each of the four corners topped by triple-tiered golden roofs.
+The main structure of the whitewashed building consists of two stories with three-story towers.
+Each of the four corners is topped by triple-tiered golden roofs.
 There is also a large central tower or utse.

 Known as “The Fortress of the glorious religion”, Trashicho Dong is an impressive structure that houses the Bhutanese government.
 It stands on the right bank of the Wangchu (Thimphu) River.